 At Application Level, you obviously will get information about the selected application.

 At Enterprise Level, you will get aggregated information for all the applications.

-Afterwards, you can assign any application to an existing portfolio, establishing the value it will have for that application.
-My on-line banking application, for instance, might belong to business-critical applications portfolio.
+Afterward, you can assign any application to an existing portfolio, establishing the value it will have for that application.
+My online banking application, for instance, might belong to a business-critical application portfolio.

 How does Kiuwan help me to build Decision Quadrants on my Application Portfolio

 Kiuwan provides Decision Quadrants both at Portfolio and Global Levels.